Semi-Projective Representations and Twisted Representation Groups: Examples

 \end{example}

 In the following, we explain how to use a computer algebra system, such as MAGMA \cite{BCP97}, to produce all twisted representation groups of a given finite group $G$ in the case $K=\CC$.
-We assume that $\varphi\colon G\to \Aut(\CC)$ takes values in $\Gal(\CC/\RR)\simeq \lbrace \id, \conj\rbrace$, cf. Remark~\ref{Artin-Schreier}. \\ Recall that Proposition~\ref{criterion} provides necessary and sufficient numerical conditions for an extension $\Gamma$ of $G$ by a finite abelian group $A$ to be a $\varphi$-twisted representation group.
-The results from the previous section say that $A$ must be isomorphic to $H^2(G,\CC^{\ast})$.
-Furthermore, condition (3) of the proposition requires $H^1(G,\CC^{\ast})$ and $H^1(\Gamma,\CC^{\ast})$ to be of the same size.
-In order to check this, we determine the above cohomology groups.
+We assume that $\varphi\colon G\to \Aut(\CC)$ takes values in $\Gal(\CC/\RR)\cong \lbrace \id, \conj\rbrace$. \\ The conditions in Proposition~\ref{criterion} need to be satisfied.
 Since we want to use a computer, it is necessary to replace the module $\CC^{\ast}$ by a discrete module.
 Identifying complex conjugation with multiplication by $-1$, the homomorphism $\varphi$ induces an action of $G$ on $\ZZ$ that is also denoted by $\varphi$.
 In this way, we can consider $\varphi$ as a complex character of $G$ of degree $1$ with values in $\{\pm1\}$.
 Furthermore, the exponential sequence

 becomes a sequence of $G$-modules.
-Since the cohomology groups $H^n(G,\CC)$ vanish for $n\geq 1$, see \cite[III, Corollary 10.2]{B94}, the corresponding long exact sequence induces isomorphisms
+Since the cohomology groups $H_\varphi^n(G,\CC)$ vanish for $n\geq 1$, see \cite[Corollary III.10.2]{B94}, the corresponding long exact sequence induces isomorphisms